Muxa1L/trino/plugin/trino-victoriametrics/README.md

 On very large clusters, planning latency is usually dominated by metric-name enumeration through `/api/v1/label/__name__/values`.
 The connector currently uses that metadata path for `SHOW TABLES`, `information_schema`, and table-name validation during planning.

 If your queries reference known metrics directly, set `victoriametrics.table-name-validation-enabled=false` and increase `victoriametrics.cache.ttl` aggressively, for example to minutes or hours.
 That removes the metadata fetch from direct table queries such as `SELECT * FROM victoriametrics.default.http_requests_total ...`, but `SHOW TABLES` and `information_schema` will still enumerate metric names and remain expensive.

+If metric names in VictoriaMetrics are not queried with consistent casing, set `victoriametrics.case-insensitive-name-matching=true` to resolve table names without exact case matches.
+This requires metadata lookup to map the requested name back to the remote metric name, so it offsets the planning fast path from `victoriametrics.table-name-validation-enabled=false`.

 `victoriametrics.query.mode` supports: